pinf/genesis.pinf.org/.pgs/vortex/WORKSPACE.md

 	./boot [-vd]

-Upon `boot` a system will be initialized and running ready for exploration using your default browser which should have been opened.
+Upon `boot` a system will be initialized and running ready for exploration.
+If using [devcomp.org](http://devcomp.org) a *companion window* should have been opened.

 #### Make changes